 - Open an EDI document or stream by setting input via InputFile or InputData and calling Parse.

 If bdInterchange or bdTransaction are specified, Parse is called the entire document will be parsed, with only the specified section being saved in memory at any given time.
-This means if you wish to set XPath to navigate within the section of the document, you will need to do so within the events of the component to prevent further processing of the document while you access the section.
+This means if you wish to set XPath to navigate within the section of the document, you will need to do so within the events of the class to prevent further processing of the document while you access the section.
 When parsing is completely, only the most recently parsed section will be available for use with XPath

 If bdNone is specified, then all document information must be obtained through the events fired during parsing.